 I got an email yesterday from a client wanting to know if I had any job search tips.
 Unfortunately, he had been recently laid off and found himself on the job market.
-Talking to him got me thinking… what really makes a job search successful?
+Talking to him got me thinking...What really makes a job search successful?

 The bad news is that there isn't a magic formula.
-The good news is there are a number of very simple things you CAN do to improve your marketability.
-Here are four easy steps:
+The good news is that there are a number of very simple things you can do to improve your marketability.

 1. Update Your Resume As Soon As Possible

 The way I see it, there are two kinds of job seekers.
 There is the job seeker that draws confidence from being prepared and then there is the kind of job seeker that gets blindsided by the unexpected.
 I know which kind I'd rather be.

 2. Figure Out Who Your Resume Is For

 Is your resume for you or is it for prospective employers?
-The resume might have your data on it, but ultimately, the documents that make it past the ATS’s not only have the right amount of keywords peppered throughout, but also show, very clearly, what the applicant can do FOR the potential employer.
-When writing your resume, always keep potential employers in the forefront of your mind.
+The resume might have your info, experience, and accomplishments on it, but, ultimately, the documents that make it past the ATS not only have the right amount of keywords peppered throughout but also show, very clearly, what the applicant can do forthe potential employer.

 3. Realize It's Not About You

-This is a fundamental idea that for some, I hope turns the act of "networking" completely upside down.
-In every interaction, the most important thing is to demonstrate “how can I help YOU?"
-It's the folks that unselfishly look out for those around them that make opportunities happen.
+This is a fundamental idea that for some I hope turns the act of "networking" completely upside down.
+In every interaction, the most important thing is to demonstrate, "How can I help YOU?"
+It's the folks who unselfishly look out for those around them who make opportunities happen.
 Here are a few ideas to get you started:

+What connections can you help make?
+Ask open-ended questions.
+You may even choose to treat the conversation like an informational interview.
 What professional needs does the other party have and how can you fill them?

 4. Determine Your Target